Nik-mundt/Group_08/README.md

 from class_code.agros_class import AgrosClass
 ```
 You can then create an instance of the class and use its methods to analyze the agricultural data.
 Here are the methods available in the AgrosClass:
+Feel free to also use the sphinx documenation, which is stored under `docs/_build/index.html`

 `__init__(self, url)`
 Initializes the AgrosClass instance and downloads the agricultural data CSV file from a specified URL.